 Many people want to set up furniture before moving to the new house and some people do it after 2 to 3 years of moving in, which is also okay.
 So, if you want to move in, to furnished new house then, you will require to buy or appoint a carpenter to make your home furniture best suitable as per your needs and requirements.
 You need to be prepared for the cost of furniture such as sofa, bed, almirah, dressing table, dining table with chairs, shoe rack, study table, electrical appliances, etc… depending on your needs.

 Now, these costs are subjective, it depends on the needs of a family.
 These additional costs include a video security system and iron grill at the main entrance for security purposes, pigeon net if your new house is having open balconies and mosquito net for windows, etc.

 Sinking fund is a cost, which you may need to pay, to the society you will be living in, every year for a certain period of time such as 5 to 10 years.
 These charges are paid by all the house owners in the society, so that society’s huge maintenance cost, which can be for Lift maintenance charges, Building painting, clubhouse renovation, parking space, and building renovation charges, etc.

 For example, if the lift of your building is not working and it requires 10 Lakhs to get repaired then it will be made from the sinking fund collected by society.

 9) Small house alteration

-Now this cost again is subjective, it may change from person to person.
-Many people want to make some changes in existing layout of new house before moving.
+Now, this cost again is subjective, it may change from person to person.
+Many people want to make some changes in the existing layout of the new house before moving.
 So, they will be needing extra money for this.
-Examples of small alteration are, changes according to vastu shastra & creating storage space (storage room or shelf) etc.
+Examples of small alterations are changes according to Vastu Shastra & creating storage space (storage room or shelf) etc.

 10) Packers and Movers Charges

-Moving your home stuff from one place to another can also cost a bit, especially if its a inter-city move.
+Moving your home stuff from one place to another can also cost a bit, especially if its an inter-city move.
 Do consider this cost as well when you are buying a new house.

 Join 1,60,000 readers + FREE Ebook